peterso/robotlearningblock/README.md

 ![ManualTrialRun](/assets/gifs/manual_trial_run.gif)

-#### Task Board Controller Button Operations

-- Power On Controller: Hold Power button (Left of M5 Logo) for 2 seconds; Power Off Controller = Hold Power button for 6 seconds.

-- Reset Trial: Press User button (Right of M5 Logo).
-The controller will automatically reset the trial results after 30 seconds from the end of the trial.

-- Abort an active trial: Press Trial Start Button AND Trial Stop Button at the same time.

 #### Reading Task Board State over USB

 When working with the task board, developers may want to read the task board state directly from the task board controller instead of referring to the web dashboard.
 To do this, use the python utility file to record the output to a local CSV file.
 See `/python/scripts/read-serial.py`.